rcfgroup/headfake/docs/index.md

 * Support for shareable template-based config or direct Python implementation to setup and perform the data generation.

-* Embeddable data generation into projects (either using a YAML/JSON config or constructing the classes manually).
+* Embeddable data generation into projects (either using a YAML/JSON config or using Python data structures/classes).

-* Generation of names and contact details through use of the Python package [Faker](https://faker.readthedocs.io/en/master/index.html).
+* Generation of names and contact details through use of the Python package Faker

 * Randomised names can be output based on a gender field.